calblueprint/calblueprint.org/CONTRACT.md

 ### Technology

 Blueprint's developers have created many kinds of software.
-We specialize in **web application and mobile application development**, but these are by no means stict limitations.
+We specialize in **web application and mobile application development**, but these are by no means strict limitations.
 We are eager to hear your proposals.

-For the tech savvy, our projects usually run on a [Ruby on Rails](https://rubyonrails.org/) backend with a [React](https://reactjs.org/) or [React Native](https://facebook.github.io/react-native/) frontend.
-Recently, we've also started to use [Airtable](https://airtable.com) as a backend for some of our web and mobile apps.
+For the tech savvy, our projects usually run on a [React](https://reactjs.org/) or [React Native](https://facebook.github.io/react-native/) frontend.
+Recently, we've also started to use [Airtable](https://airtable.com) and [Firebase](https://firebase.google.com/), and  as a backend for some of our web and mobile apps.
+This past year, we've had success building web apps using a combination of [NextJS](https://nextjs.org/) and [Prisma](https://www.prisma.io/).

 ## Timeline and Development Cycle